MaximeRobeyns/llm_finetuner/docs/source/usage.rst

 1. Loading a Pre-Trained Language Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+All we require at this point is a ``nn.Module`` that we can use in subsequent
+steps.
+While finetuna is intended for use with language models, this doesn't
+preclude it's use with other types of mdoels since it can adapt any model's
+``nn.Linear`` or ``nn.Embedding`` layers.

 This follows the standard procedure for loading models from e.g. HuggingFace.

 .. code-block:: python